My horse struggles to stand for the farrier - how can I help?

 Real-Life Example

-If your horse pulls their foot away every few seconds, leans heavily, or fidgets constantly during trimming, the farrier is forced to rush, brace, or work defensively.
+If a horse pulls their foot away every few seconds, leans heavily, or fidgets constantly during trimming, the farrier is forced to rush, brace, or work defensively.
+Instead of waiting until the next appointment, you implement consistent practice with: picking up each foot briefly, asking for short periods of standing quietly, rewarding calm and balanced weight shifts while increasing duration slowly.
+Five minutes a day can change the next visit dramatically.

 It Depends